How to

 - were on holiday or staying outside Norway, and you had agreed this with us in advance

-- agreed with us that activities or other follow-up from NAV were not relevant during the time period
+- agreed with us that activities or other follow-up from Nav were not relevant during the time period

 - had time off during a time when activities are not relevant, such as Christmas or Easter